Best Time to Do the Annapurna Circuit Trek

 - Challenging but possible: June to August

 While October and April offer the most stable conditions, they are also the busiest months.
-Trekkers who prefer fewer crowds may consider shoulder seasons, understanding the trade-off between weather and trail traffic.
+Trekkers who prefer fewer crowds may consider shoulder seasons, understanding the balance between weather and trail traffic.

 Annapurna Circuit Trek Difficulty Level